Western Snowy Plover Management Plan Update June 2021 (PA2018-074)

 The City initiated management of the area in 2009.
 These efforts included monitoring the designated critical habitat area and installing fencing between D and E Streets in 2010 and installing additional fencing between E and F Streets in 2017.
 Fencing helps to delineate and recognize the critical habitat area to help minimize and protect the area from pets, human activities and vehicle use.

-Figure 1 below provides the average daily sighting of Plovers over the past seven seasons.
-The pattern shows that the Plover’s population has grown, in average, since 2009.
-Over the last few years (2015 and 2016) there has been a slight drop in the population Staff believes this is partly due to the limited ability to monitor the area as often as we had previously and we are currently monitoring the area.
+The average daily sighting of Plovers over the past seven seasons shows a pattern that the Plover’s population has grown, in average, since 2009.
+Over the last few years (2015 and 2016), there has been a slight drop in the population.
+Staff believes this is partly due to the limited ability to monitor the area as often as we had previously.
+Staff continues to monitor the area.

 The City is in the process of evaluating alternative methods to ensure the management efforts are effective in protecting the Plovers.
 Alternative methods being considered for habitat protection include modification of the fence structure, additional or improved signage, heighten enforcement of the leash law, and improved coordination with the City’s maintenance and lifeguard divisions to ensure equipment does not access the area.
 The City has also retained a team of biologists with Dudek Environmental Consulting to assist in evaluating the protection measures and to develop a comprehensive management plan for protecting the Plovers in the critical habitat area.